simonteozw/tp/docs/DeveloperGuide.md

 The following steps will describe the execution of the `AddTaskCommand`, assuming no errors are encountered:

-1. When `AddTaskCommand` is executed, it will first call the model's `hasTask` method
-2. This is to ensure that the task does not yet exist in the app
+1. When `AddTaskCommand` is executed, it will first call the model's `hasTask` method to ensure that the task does not yet exist in the app
-3. Following this, if the task is added with a non-null module code, it will call the model's `hasModule` method
-4. This is to ensure that the specified module exists
+2. Following this, if the task is added with a non-null module code, it will call the model's `hasModule` method to ensure that the specified module exists
-5. If both these checks pass, `AddTaskCommand` will call the model's `addTask` method.
+3. If both these checks pass, `AddTaskCommand` will call the model's `addTask` method.
-6. The model will then call the `addTask` method of TrackIter, and adds the task to the app.
+4. The model will then call the `addTask` method of TrackIter, and adds the task to the app.

 ![Add Task Activity Diagram](images/AddTaskActivityDiagram.png)